data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 Variable symbols can be resolved before this stage, which would mean traversing the tree and replacing tokens with a stored value.

+### June 05 Notes

+Revised and refactored code from the weekend.
+The tree constructor accepting a string array and the supporting method were separated into private static helper methods.
+This improved the readability of the code, so that looping constructs did not become too complex.
+Hooray!

+I cleaned up the tree class, the commented out code that had been left in the file was obsolete at this point, as it was logic that was redundant to the node constructor implemented and discussed above.
+Hooray for encapsulation!

+The abstract syntax tree class will cater to a higher-level of level of abstraction, and should be much more simplistic.
+The node class implements the recursive logic and so forth, the tree class itself should handle checking if the expression is valid, resolving symbol names, and so forth.

 ### TODO List:
 *  Begin drafting documents for a docs/ directory, explaining the architecture of the parsing class.
 *  Add an abstract syntax tree class.
 Write a constructor that will create a tree using this list.